sourcegraph/deploy-sourcegraph/configure/xlang/go/README.md

 You can enable it by:

-1. Running `kubectl apply -f configure/xlang/go/ --recursive` to apply the dpeloyment files to your cluster
+1. Running `kubectl apply -f configure/xlang/go/ --recursive` to apply the deployment files to your cluster:

 ```shell
 > kubectl apply -f configure/xlang/go/ --recursive